Field-Robotics-Lab/dave/README.md

 # DAVE

-All documentation of Project DAVE can be found in the [wiki](https://github.com/Field-Robotics-Lab/dave/wiki).
+All documentation of Project DAVE can be found in the [Dave Documentation (https://github.com/Field-Robotics-Lab/dave.doc/)](https://github.com/Field-Robotics-Lab/dave.doc/).